compuphase/Make-plus/README.md

 # Make+

+**🔴 this project has moved to https://codeberg.org/compuphase/Make-plus 🔴**

 This is a forked version of GNU 4.2.1 Make with a few additions and changes to enhance its ease of use.
 Several of these changes are inspired by Opus Make version 6.12 from 1998.
 In adding these features to GNU Make, I have come to appreciate how advanced Opus Make was 25 years ago.
 After the fork, GNU Make has had releases 4.3 and 4.4; the user-visible changes of these releases have been merged to Make+.

 ## A recipe starts with an indent of 4 spaces or a TAB character